bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 If an instance stuck in 'failed' or 'error' status, you should use the following instruction:

-1) Check that all of the following settings exist (see the table_ for more information on Config Settings):
+1) Check that all of the following settings exist (see the table_ for more information on Configuration):

 - crud-rest-host (domain: system)
 - crud-rest-port (domain: system)